We’re constantly hearing about the health benefits of green tea.

 Brewed green tea only contains a small amount of caffeine, which makes it suitable for people sensitive to the stimulant.
 It provides the same energy-boosting benefits as some caffeinated drinks without unwanted effects like jitteriness, anxiety, insomnia, and heart palpitations.

 Thanks to its health benefits, green tea has become popular with health aficionados.
-You can drink this versatile tea hot or chilled, with added flavors like lemon, mint, ginger, etc.
+You can drink this versatile tea hot or chilled, with added flavors like lemon, mint, ginger, etc. I have an entire article on how to make iced green tea.

 Similarities Between Green Tea Vs Black Tea